smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/databaseManagementManual.md

 * Temporary buffers: 1-4GB
 * Work memory: 1GB.
 The Maximum is 2047MB;
 * Effective_cache_size: 1/2 of total memory
 * On Linux try to use huge pages.
-This is called large page support in Windows and is not yet implemented (it was committed 21st January 2018 and should appear in Postgres 11 scheduled for Q3 2018).
-This is to reduce the process memory footprint
+This is called large page support in Windows and is not yet implemented (it was committed on
-  [translation lookaside buffer](https://answers.microsoft.com/en-us/windows/forum/windows_10-performance/physical-and-virtual-memory-in-windows-10/e36fb5bc-9ac8-49af-951c-e7d39b979938) size.
+  21st January 2018 and should appear in Postgres 11 scheduled for Q3 2018).
+This is to reduce the process memory footprint [translation lookaside buffer](https://answers.microsoft.com/en-us/windows/forum/windows_10-performance/physical-and-virtual-memory-in-windows-10/e36fb5bc-9ac8-49af-951c-e7d39b979938) size.

   Example parameter entries from *postgresql.conf*: